 It’s how you use it

 Our world is becoming more about portability and ease.
 As commuters and businesses innovate to tackle the constantly changing technological landscape, many people have opted for a computer that can literally fit in their bag.
-Still, businesses and offices tend to use desktop PCs for reasons such as a larger screen, replacement ease, and the ability to upgrade.
+Still, businesses and offices tend to use workstations for reasons such as a larger screen, replacement ease, and the ability to upgrade.

 However, this also leads to many businesses losing out in aspects that they weren’t even aware of.
 The bulking size of a desktop computer can, as it says on the tin, literally take up an entire desk space.